estevebadia/switch_config/README.md

 # SWITCH LTI configuration
-Moodle plugin of type ltiusource that customizes LTI calls to Kaltura media provider for SWITCH users.
+Moodle plugin of type ltisource that customizes LTI calls to Kaltura media provider for SWITCH users.

 ## Install
 Clone or copy this repo into `/mod/lti/source` folder.
 From Moodle base folder: